public interface Message

 If a provider supports the native concept of correlation ID, a JMS

-client may need to assign specific JMSCorrelationID
+client may need to assign specific JMSCorrelationID values

 to match those expected by clients that do not use the JMS API.
 A

-value is used for this
+byte[] value is used for this

 purpose.
 JMS providers without native correlation ID values are not

-values.
+required to support byte[] values.
 The use of a

-value for JMSCorrelationID
+byte[] value for JMSCorrelationID is

 non-portable.

-- the message ID of a message being referred toJMSException
+correlationID - the message ID of a message being referred toJMSException - if the JMS provider fails to set the correlation

-ID due to some internal error.getJMSCorrelationID()
+ID due to some internal error.getJMSCorrelationID(),

-String getJMSCorrelationID() throws JMSException
+setJMSCorrelationIDAsBytes(byte[])String getJMSCorrelationID() throws JMSException

 This method is used to return correlation ID values that are